-The Vapor Technology Association is desperately fighting to stop a flavor ban in the crucially important state of Florida.
+The Vapor Technology Association is desperately fighting to stop a flavored vape ban in the crucially important state of Florida.
 Now it’s returning to a strategy it used last year to help persuade President Trump against banning flavored vaping products nationally.

 The vaping trade group has produced a TV commercial that will run on two stations in the Florida capitol Tallahassee, beginning today.
 The goal is to get the commercials seen by one person: Florida Governor Ron DeSantis.